karthick87/scripts/python/Readme.md

 # Title

 This section is going to contain some useful python3 scripts which will help a new beginner to brush up things.
+More to come.

 ## Getting Started